The Bison Electric Outboard

 I had proposed to do an extended cruise from London to Oxford.
 However the difficulty with moving westwards out of London has meant that this section may not appear until next year.

 There is no doubt in my mind that electric engines such as this will become more and more popular.
 Cheap to buy, economical to run, environmentally friendly, lightweight, quiet and together with the predicted, soon to happen improvements in battery storage capacity and increased battery recharging speeds etc they are the future.
-It would be helpful if CRT would introduce battery recharging facilities at say water points but, regrettably, I would be very surprised at CRT doing anything, anytime soon.
+It would be helpful if CRT would introduce battery recharging facilities at say water points but, regrettably, I would be very surprised at CRT doing anything, anytime soon of assistance to boaters.

 The 100lb trolling motor on smaller GRP vessels for example the 18 to 25 foot range will of course be speedier than mine and presumably travel further.
 Having said that for the extra expense of another battery and the higher price of the larger trolling motors even if the smaller engine would suffice I would say "Get the larger engine" you will not regret having a little more power but you might well wish you had a little more power.